sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/jdbc_connection.rst

 Using Connection
 --------
-Now, you are ready to start using the SQL Server Connection in Fire Insights using Read JDBC nodes.
+Now, you are ready to start using the SQL Server Connection in Sparkflows using Read JDBC nodes.

    .. figure:: ../../../_assets/connections/sql_node.PNG
       :alt: SQL Server